 Financial liabilities are classified as financial liabilities at FVTPL; or as financial liabilities measured at amortised cost, as appropriate.
-Financial liabilities include trade and other creditors, accruals, and borrowings.
+Financial liabilities include trade and other payables including accruals and loans and other borrowings.
 The Company determines the classification of its financial liabilities at initial recognition.
 The measurement of financial liabilities depends on their classification, as follows: